flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 # Flowlist AppStore Description

+## Version 1.5.0

+Flowlist is an elegant self-management tool optimized for total creative focus.
+Hierarchical lists make it as simple and adaptable as a box of legos.
+Organize your thoughts and your life in a state of flow!

+Watch a 30 second video at www.flowlistapp.com
+It shows an old version but still illustrates the idea.

+Flowlist does not force your stuff into categories like "Project" or "Todo".
+Instead, items are universal and may contain other items, like folders on your Mac contain other folders.
+You're free to organize yourself in your own way.

+A novel interaction concept combines intuitive key commands, a clean interface and meaningful animations, so you can rapidly navigate and edit your item hierarchy in a state of deep concentration.

+You may use Flowlist to:

+• Capture whatever pops into your head
+• Support your thought process
+• Grow a backlog of ideas
+• Establish good habits
+• Manage tasks and projects
+• Keep track of responsibilities
+• Plan your day and your future

+Features:

+• Create your own item hierarchy: Group items together, add subitems to any (empty) item, move items between levels.
+• Tag items with colors.
+• Switch to Dark Mode to give your eyes a break, sleep better, work at night and feel like a pro.
+• Paste content from any document or web page.
+Flowlist detects distinct items.
+• Adjust the font size and zoom level of the interface to your screen size and way of working.
+• Enter monotasking mode or fullscreen.

+Flowlist helps you to get into flow:

+• Your hands never have to leave the keyboard and your eyes can stay focused on your content.
+With just a few intelligently laid out key commands, you have rapid control over everything.
+• The interface is focused.
+You change focus by navigating your item hierarchy.
+Overview is always to the left and details are always to the right.
+• The interface is clean.
+No buttons, knobs, alerts, popups and such clutter.
+• Flowlist animates all your navigation and editing, which makes it fun to use and helps keeping track of changes.

+This free version has all features, saves all items and will never expire.
+It is only limited to 100 items, not counting groups, which will be enough in many contexts.
+Try it for yourself, a progress bar at the bottom tracks your item count.

+You can support the development of Flowlist by unlocking the full unlimited version from within the app:

+• Pay once, then use Flowlist forever.
+No subscription required.
+• Early bird advantage: Owners of the full version get all new features as free updates, even when the full version price rises.

 ## Version 1.4.0

 Flowlist is an elegant self-management tool optimized for total creative focus.
 Hierarchical lists make it as simple and adaptable as a box of legos.
 Organize your thoughts and your life in a state of flow!